Stock market today: Wall Street drifts higher as S&P 500 pulls back within 1% of its record

 NEW YORK (AP) — U.S. stocks are drifting higher on a quiet Thursday following two straight days where indexes barely budged.

-The S&P 500 was up 0.3% in midday trading.
+The S&P 500 was up 0.3% in afternoon trading.
 It's pulled back within 1% of its record following a rough April.

 A report showing a pickup in layoffs helped keep the market steady.
 The number of workers applying for unemployment benefits rose by more last week than economists expected, though it remains relatively low compared with history.